pavankumarchowdary35/Embedding-Adapter/README.md

 ## 📜 Description

 embedding-ada is a Python package used to fine-tune embedding adapters on top of embedding models from Hugging Face and OpenAI.
-The package is build using Llama-Index.
+This package is build using Llama-Index.

 ## Why Use Embedding-Ada?
 Improved Retrieval Performance: By fine-tuning adapters, this package helps you bring relevant documents closer to the query embeddings, improving the results of approximate nearest neighbor searches.